What is the BHMA?

 We believe that many of the problems we face in the 21st century come from taking too narrow a view of the human predicament.
 Being human is complex and seems to become ever more so.
 When ill health strikes us the medical response of making a diagnosis and prescribing treatment can be life-saving, but on its own it is rarely enough.
-Too often it involves ignoring or brushing aside the paradoxes, contradictions and contexts that largely comprise meaning in relationships.
-These deeper meanings are often concealed within and around the immediate issue.
+Too often it involves ignoring or brushing aside the uniqueness of the individual and the contexts of their life.
+This is often where the deeper meanings are found – hidden within and around the immediate issue.
 We can all simplify like this: everyone involved in healthcare – the patient, the patient’s family, the healthcare professional, the commissioning and service managers and, of course, the politicians responsible for setting policy.
 We can all avoid deeper problems that seem too big or too complex or too worrying to admit to ourselves.
 Then we focus on something that feels more certain and familiar, and can become rigid about it.
 If we do no more than attach a simple name to the suffering, and then applying the remedy that goes with that name we risk misunderstanding and focusing on the wrong problem.

 The human spirit glows from that small inner doubt whether we are right, while those who believe with complete certainty that they possess the right are dark inside and darken the world outside with cruelty, pain and injustice.
 Saul Alinsky (Rules for Radicals)